spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/02-architecture.md

 # PCG Deployment Options

-You can deploy MaaS using the following deployment options.
+Palette can communicate with MaaS using the following deployment options.

 <br />